Cylinder curves in finite holonomy flat metrics: Main Theorem

 Let $\theta_n^1, \cdots ,\theta_n^{q_0} \in \mathbb R \mathbb P^1$ be the equally spaced directions of $A_n^1,\ldots,A_n^{q_0}$, respectively.
 Pass to a subsequence so that for each $j$, $\{\theta_n^j\}$ is a set of distinct directions and $\theta_n^j \to \theta^j$.
 Then $\theta^1,\ldots,\theta^{q_0} \in \mathbb R \mathbb P^1$ are also equally spaced.
 Pass to a further subsequence so that the Hausdorff limit $Z^j$ of the closure $\bar{A}_n^j$ exists for each $j$.
 The covering group $G$ of $p \colon S_0 \to S$ cyclically permutes the set $\{Z^1,\ldots,Z^{q_0}\}$.

 Each $Z^j$ is a closed subset of $S_0$ which is a union of geodesics in direction $\theta^j$ that are either closed, or extend maximally in both directions (either as an infinite ray, or a segment limiting to a deleted cone point).
 This follows from the fact that each point $x \in Z^j$ is a limit of points in $x_n \in \bar A_n^j$, and the closed core geodesic of $\bar A_n^j$ (or saddle connection in the boundary) through $x_n$ converge to the geodesic in direction $\theta^j$ through $x$.
 Since $\bar A_n^1,\ldots,\bar A_n^{q_0}$ are pairwise disjoint, the core geodesics in distinct cylinders from this set have no transverse intersection points.
 It follows that geodesics of $Z^1,\ldots,Z^{q_0}$ can have no transverse intersection points.
 Because these geodesics are in different directions, this means that $Z^1,\ldots,Z^{q_0}$ are pairwise disjoint.
-Since the widths of the cylinders (distance between their boundary components) tends to zero, $Z^j$ is also a limit of any choice of core geodesic of $A_n^j$.
+Since the widths of the cylinders---that is, the distance between their boundary components---tends to zero (by area considerations since the lengths are tending to infinity) $Z^j$ is also a limit of any choice of core geodesic of $A_n^j$.

 Let $\mathcal F_{\theta}$ denote the foliation of $(S_0,q_0)$ in direction $\theta$.
-This foliation decomposes into a finite union of cylinders foliated by simple closed geodesics and minimal components; that is, foliated subsurfaces in which each leaf is dense; this well-known fact follows, for example, by passing to measured geodesic laminations via straightening (see \cite{Levitt}) and applying the classification of geodesic laminations into components (see \cite{CB}), though a direct proof can also be obtained from the discussion of the {\em unglue} in \cite[Expos\'e 9]{FLP}.
-We refer to both the annuli and the minimal components as the components of $\mathcal F_\theta$.
-From the previous paragraph, it follows that $Z^j$ must be the union of a subsurface $Z^j_0$ which is a union of minimal components of $\mathcal F_{\theta^j}$ and sub-cylinders of $\mathcal F_{\theta^j}$ together with a finite number of saddle connections.
+This foliation decomposes into a finite union of maximal cylinders foliated by simple closed geodesics and minimal components; that is, foliated subsurfaces in which each leaf is dense; this well-known fact follows, for example, by passing to measured geodesic laminations via straightening (see \cite{Levitt}) and applying the classification of geodesic laminations into components (see \cite{CB}), though a direct proof can also be obtained from the discussion of the {\em unglue} in \cite[Expos\'e 9]{FLP}.
+We refer to both the maximal cylinders and the minimal components as the components of $\mathcal F_\theta$.
+From the previous paragraph, it follows that $Z^j$ must be a union of components of $\mathcal F_{\theta^j}$: a priori it is a union of minimal components and subcylinders, but observe that the boundary of the limits must be a union of limits of boundary arcs of $\bar A_n^j$ and therefore must contain cone points (so cylinders in the limit are necessarily maximal).

 \begin{claim} For each $j$ and $n$ sufficiently large, $a_n^j \subset Z^j$. \end{claim}